 In contrast with the glossy style of The Bold and the Beautiful, which is based on never-ending love conversations between two handsome and forever young-looking characters in their luxury villas in a glossy and unreal Los Angeles, the realistic stories of Un posto al sole take place not only in living rooms and kitchens, but also in pubs, shops, and workplaces.
 Characters are real-looking people of all ages.
 The fast-paced narrative is focused not only on love affairs, marriages and friendship storylines, but also on social and cultural themes such as alcoholism, abortion, divorce, crime, and drugs.
 The streets and squares of Naples, the sunny Mediterranean city where the action takes place, are present in each episode.
 The main location is a beautiful three-storey “villa” in the Posillipo gulf, where most of the characters live; the atmosphere is sunny and warm, and a bit of humour is present in each episode.

 Video 5.
 A video montage of the first seasons of Un posto al sole, from its debut in 1996 until 2001.
-Please visit the online version of the article to watch this video.

 5 Mediaset and the Soap Opera Factory: Vivere (1998–2007) and CentoVetrine (2001–2015)